Why most 30 day habit challenge frameworks fall apart by day 12

 How does the 10-20 ramp prevent the week-2 dropout

-The pattern that separates completed challenges from abandoned ones comes down to phased difficulty paired with scheduled recovery and habit formation science.
+The pattern that separates completed 30-day challenges from abandoned ones is phased difficulty paired with scheduled recovery days and consistent trigger anchoring, built on habit formation science.
 We designed the 10-20 Ramp based on Lally’s automaticity research [2], dividing the 30 days into three phases.
 You start at half your target difficulty and reach full effort by day 20, giving your brain 10 days of comfortable repetition first.

 The 10-20 Ramp works by matching challenge difficulty to the natural curve of motivation decay, so effort increases as the target habit becomes more automatic rather than as enthusiasm fades [2].